Frequently Asked Questions

 Demo accounts expire automatically after 30 days unless you have a live funded account and request us to set it to non-expiry for you.

-Demo accounts will disappear from the SCA once 30 days lapses, even if it is set to non-expiry.
+Demo accounts will disappear from the SCA once 30 days lapse, even if it is set to non-expiry.

 Pepperstone cannot teach you how to trade nor make any trading decisions for you.
 We do have a dedicated team of trading specialists that can help you design your trading strategy based on a number of factors, but ultimately, all final decisions are made by the client.